qhv1/CS1632_Fall2020/deliverables/3/README.md

 1. Save the resulting file into "D3Test.java".

-You can now run the RedditCatsTest JUnit class using the provided [TestRunner.java](TestRunner.java) using one of the following scripts:
+You can now run the D3Test JUnit class using the provided [TestRunner.java](TestRunner.java) using one of the following scripts:

 * If you are running Windows: